 Ronald Kirk: Theology Editor

-With a degree in 1974 from the University of California, Berkeley, Ron started his practice in professional landscape architecture, now with completed projects throughout California.
-Entering Christian education, he soon became an eager student of the historic Reformed Faith and of America’s Christian history.
+Earning his degree in 1974 from the University of California, Berkeley, Ron started his practice in professional landscape architecture, which now has completed projects throughout California.
+Entering Christian education, he soon became an eager student of the historic Reformed Faith and of America’s Christian heritage of faith, liberty, justice, and character.
 Since 1980, Ron has studied and taught the Biblically and historically identified applied-faith view of life and education he calls Get Wisdom!
-Influence by Marshall Foster and others, beginning in 1980, he founded a thoroughly biblical system of education, and crafted Christian schools emphasizing holy and practical faith, character and excellence through dependence on Christ.
-He was ordained as a minister of the Gospel in 1984 by the American Heritage Christian Church, and served as its pastor from 1991 to 1996.
+Influenced by Marshall Foster and others, beginning in 1980 he founded a thoroughly Biblical system of education and crafted Christian schools emphasizing holy and practical faith, character, and excellence through dependence on Christ.
+He was ordained as a minister of the Gospel in 1984 by the American Heritage Christian Church and served as its pastor from 1991 to 1996.
 He served the Chalcedon Foundation, writing on applied faith and educational subjects.
 He has spoken at venues all around the USA.
-Ron’s work has produced fruit—a generation of young people capable of the wisdom, skill and character necessary to rebuild and maintain America’s heritage of Christian self-government.
-Most recently, upon 30 years expression among orphans in the East African nation of Uganda, a legacy of his work in the hands of Godfrey Kyazze’s Master’s Institute for Education promises to completely reconstruct Ugandan education on historic Biblical principles.
+Most recently, upon thirty years’ expression among orphans in the East African nation of Uganda, a legacy of his work in the hands of Godfrey Kyazze’s Master’s Institute for Education promises to completely reconstruct Ugandan education on historic Biblical principles.
 Ron is the author of the Nordskog Publishing title Thy Will Be Done: When All Nations Call God Blessed.
 Read his essay’s on the Publisher’s Corner.
-Ron married Christina in 1971, and together have five children and fourteen grandchildren.
+Ron married Christina in 1971, and together they have five children and fifteen grandchildren.

-For the last thirteen years, Michelle has focused her gifts toward sharing the message of Jesus with the world through writings, teaching, films and music, much of which can be found at The Baitstand.
-Most recently she has been writing and editing under the name benediction.biz.
+For the last seventeen years, Michelle has focused her gifts toward sharing the message of Jesus with the world through writings, teaching, films, art, and music, much of which can be found at the Baitstand and PrepareARoom.com.
+She edits under the name benediction.biz.

 Aaron Ford: Graphic Designer

-Aaron owns and operates a small Graphic Design firm www.digicomdesigns.com specializing in corporate branding and identity with emphasis in web site design.
-Other specialties include Publication Design and Project Art Direction.
-Aaron is a graduate from The Art Institute of California, Orange County and holds a Bachelor of Science degree in Graphic Design.
+Aaron owns and operates a small graphic-design firm specializing in corporate branding and identity, with emphasis on website design.
+He serves as a corporate art and marketing director.
+Other specialties include publication design and project art direction.
+Aaron is a graduate of the Art Institute of California, Orange County and holds a Bachelor of Science degree in Graphic Design.

-Aaron currently resides in Oxnard, CA with his wife and three children.
+Aaron currently resides in Idaho Falls, Idaho, with his wife and three children.

 Brent Nims: Webmaster

 Brent Nims is a successful freelance design artist dedicated to creating compelling media.
 His expertise ranges from solid print campaigns to immersive web design and video production.
-Seventeen years of solid experience in corporate & entrepreneurial settings have yielded a sense for design that makes sense.
-Brent was webmaster for Gospel Light/Regal Books From 1999 to 2005.
-In 2011 Brent & his family hit the road in an RV as Newschool Nomads to explore the USA in what they thought would be a one-year journey.
-Four years later they landed in Colorado Springs where they are planning their next adventure.
+Seventeen years of solid experience in corporate and entrepreneurial settings have yielded a sense for design that makes sense.
+Brent was webmaster for Gospel Light/Regal Books from 1999 to 2005.
+In 2011, Brent and his family hit the road in an RV as Newschool Nomads to explore the USA in what they thought would be a one-year journey.
+Four years later, they landed in Colorado Springs, where they are planning their next adventure.

 Helen Cook: Publicist

 PrimeStar Publicity & Public Relations offers cutting-edge, customized media strategies to publicize your book or product.
-Founded by media specialist Helen Cook, former Vice President of The B & B Media Group, PrimeStar offers exceptional quality, affordable publicity and public relation services to the Christian and cross-over marketplace.
+Founded by media specialist Helen Cook, former vice president of the B & B Media Group, PrimeStar offers exceptional quality, affordable publicity, and public-relations services to the Christian and crossover marketplace.

-PrimeStar’s goal is to help companies establish momentum in the marketplace, achieve sustained media exposure through building lasting media relationships, increase book and product sales, create marketing opportunities and to establish credible and memorable brand awareness.
+PrimeStar’s goal is to help companies establish momentum in the marketplace, achieve sustained media exposure through building lasting media relationships, increase book and product sales, create marketing opportunities, and establish credible and memorable brand awareness.

 Don Otis: Publicist

-Nordskog Publishing utilizes several other (not shown) professional experienced team members in addition to those listed above, who are primary and key players on the team.
+Nordskog Publishing utilizes several other professional, experienced team members in addition to those listed above, who are primary and key players on the team.

 Desta Garrett: Founding Managing Editor Emeritus

 When the Foundation relocated to Chesapeake, Virginia, in 2005, Desta became a private contractor, continuing to assist with the Foundation’s publications, as well as publishing her husband’s music.
-For ten years Desta worked with with Nordskog Publishing, helping produce Bible-based books that spread God’s Word and glorify Him – for the sake of the Gospel and for our Nation.
+For ten years Desta worked with Nordskog Publishing, helping produce Bible-based books that spread God’s Word and glorify Him, for the sake of the Gospel and for our Nation.